linked-db/linked-ql/README.md

 FROM books
 ```

-✨ PRO: *About 50% code, and whole namespacing exercise, now eliminated!
-And the wild part?
-No questions asked about your schemas; and no such thing as some upfront relational mapping; we save that for another day!*
+✨ _Now, that translates to: about 50% code, and whole namespacing exercise, having been eliminated!
+And yet: no questions asked about your schemas; no such thing as the usual upfront relationship mapping!_

-Taking things further, multi-level relationships also get a new language: multi-level paths:
+Taking things further, multi-level relationships also get a corresponding pattern: multi-level paths:

 ```sql
 -- Linked QL